ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ## Blocking

 At its most basic, a block is a very rough tackle.
-The rules of Blood Bowl allow players to do almost anything to bring down an opponent, and provided weapons aren't used, the offcials  rarely make any distinction between a skilled tackle and a frenzied rain of pummelling blows that leave a player unconscious.
+The rules of Blood Bowl allow players to do almost anything to bring down an opponent, and provided weapons aren't used, the officials  rarely make any distinction between a skilled tackle and a frenzied rain of pummelling blows that leave a player unconscious.
 This is part of the game's charm.
 After all, who wouldn't want to watch a violent, full contact bloodsport that happens to include some ball related drama!

 ### BLOCK ACTIONS